Extremal independence in discrete random systems: Sufficient conditions for extremal independence

 Thus, in this case, (\ref{dub}) gives the lower bound for $\P{ \bigcap_{i \in [d]} \overline{ A_i } } $ similar to Theorem \ref{Tmain}.
 In the binomial subset setting and under condition $\Delta_1'(\A, \D) = o(1)$, the matching upper bound for $\P{ \cap_{i \in [d]} \overline{ A_i } }$ can be derived from Janson's inequality \cite{janson1988exponential}.
 Our graph-dependent model is also related to the notions of lopsided (negative) dependency graph \cite{erdHos1991lopsided} and $\epsilon$-near-positive dependency graph \cite{lu2009new}.
 Those are models with one-sided mixing conditions sufficient for the lower and upper bounds respectively.

 Next, we compare Corollary \ref{Cmain} with the results by Galambos \cite{galambos1972distribution, galambos1988variants}.
 To our knowledge, he was the first to represent the weak and strong dependences among $(A_i)_{i \in [d]}$ by a graph.
 Galambos established the extremal independence property (\ref{a_e_indep_formula}) using the so-called graph-sieve method; see, for example, \cite{galambos1996bonferroni} for detailed overview.
-In particular, Galambos' mixing assumptions require that
+In particular, Galambos' mixing assumptions require that, \red{for a fixed graph $\D$,}

 where the sum in (\ref{Gal}) is over all $S \subseteq [d]$ with no edges of $\D$.
 Assumption (\ref{Gal}) is very restrictive for many applications since such set $S$ can be large.
 For example, in some of the applications that we consider in Section \ref{rg_applications}, the graph $\D$ is empty so the results in \cite{galambos1972distribution, galambos1988variants} is of little use, since assumption (\ref{Gal}) is equivalent to the extremal independence property (\ref{a_e_indep_formula}) that we wish to establish.